GitXiaoZe/CallGraph/README.md

 # Build :

-    using g++ to complie the .c/.cpp file
+    use g++ to complie the .c/.cpp file

 # Usage: